r41l1m4/qrcode-gen/README.md

 To pass them, you can either create something like a '.env' file in the project root or pass them one by one when starting the Docker container (examples below).

 ## How's used

 You'll use Docker to run the project.
-You'll open a terminal on the root of the project and will build an image by typing:
+You'll open a terminal at the root of the project and will build an image by typing:

 `docker build -t your_image_name:your_image_version_number .`